 "Chintz"

-for the full thirty years.
-In fact, some were made for only a
+for the full thirty year production run.
+In fact, some items were made for only a

 very short time, making them fairly pricey.
 Dinnerware was